CloudBoost/developers/en/DataStorage/getstarted.md

 #Querying data

 To query records from your table.
-You first need to create a `CloudQuery` object, set your query and then call the `find` function/method.
+You first need to create a <span class="tut-snippet">CloudQuery</span> object, set your query and then call the <span class="tut-snippet">find</span> function/method.

 ==JavaScript==
 ```